 What is a Didactic Program in Dietetics?

-Didactic Program in Dietetics (DPD) refers to an academic program designed to meet the foundation knowledge for dietetics practice.
-It must be located in a US regionally accredited college or university and requires completion of a degree.
+A Didactic Program in Dietetics (DPD) refers to an academic program designed to meet the knowledge requirements for dietetics practice.
+It must be located in a College or university recognized by the US Department of Education (USDE) and requires completion of a degree.
 The Didactic Program in Dietetics (DPD) may be designed at the baccalaureate or advanced degree level.
 Courses for the Didactic Program in Dietetics (DPD) must be part of the university requirements for whichever degree will be granted.
 Completion of a Didactic Program in Dietetics (DPD) enables the individual to apply to a supervised practice program leading to eligibility for the registration examination for dietitians.

 How Does a Dietetic Internship Differ from a Coordinated Program?

-The Dietetic Internship (DI) is a postbaccalaureate program that provides only the required competencies (supervised practice) and admits students who have already completed the current ACEND-accredited academic coursework (DPD) and at least a baccalaureate degree.
-The Coordinated Program (CP) includes both the required foundation knowledge (academic courses similar to a DPD) and competencies (supervised practice) in one degree granting program.
+The Dietetic Internship (DI) is a postbaccalaureate program that provides only the required competencies (supervised practice) and admits students who have already completed an ACEND-accredited DPD and at least a baccalaureate degree.
+The Coordinated Program (CP) includes both the required knowledge (academic courses similar to a DPD) and competencies (supervised practice) in one degree granting program.
 Dietetic Internship (DI) programs combined with graduate coursework are NOT Coordinated Programs (CPs) as defined by ACEND®.

 Can a Coordinated Program be Developed at the Graduate Degree Level?

 Yes.
-A Coordinated Program (CP) must include both the didactic instruction planned to meet the foundation knowledge and the supervised practice planned to meet the competencies.
+A Coordinated Program (CP) must include both the didactic instruction planned to meet the knowledge requirements and the supervised practice planned to meet the competencies.
 These courses may be designed at the baccalaureate or graduate degree level.
 However, courses for the Coordinated Program (CP) at the graduate level must be part of the university's graduate degree requirements and completion of the graduate degree is required.
-Dietetic Internship (DI) programs combined with graduate coursework are NOT Coordinated Programs (CPs) as defined by ACEND®.

-Supervised Practice Hours Requirement: 1200 hours (Dietitian Level) or 450 hours (Technician Level)
+Supervised Practice Hours Requirement: 1200 hours (Registered Dietitian Nutritionist) or 450 hours (Nutrition and Dietetics Technician, Registered)

 Can a Dietetic Technician Program be Planned so the Courses Transfer into a Didactic Programs in Dietetics or a Coordinated Program?